ERC Youths (U16)

-The ERC Youth section is dedicated to teaching skills, having fun and getting fit in a safe, traffic free environment.
-We introduce girls and boys to a wide range of cycle-sports, including mountain biking, cyclo-cross, road-circuit racing and track racing.
+The ERC Youth Go-Ride section is dedicated to teaching skills, having fun and getting fit in a safe, traffic-free environment.
+From there we introduce girls and boys to a wide range of cycle sports, including mountain biking, cyclocross, road-circuit racing and track racing.
 All sessions take place off-road although there may be a need to ride on roads between locations.

-ERC Youths take part in races across Scotland with our more serious riders competing as part of the ERC Goodson Race Team.
-ERC organise youth cyclo-cross events at Inch Park, and youth criteriums at the Fife Cycle Park and the Sir Chris Hoy Velodrome in Glasgow.
+ERC Youths participate in races across Scotland, with our more serious riders competing as part of the ERC Goodson Race Team.
+ERC organise youth cyclo-cross events at Inch Park, youth criteriums at the Fife Cycle Park, and at the Sir Chris Hoy Velodrome in Glasgow.

-ERC Youth members have collected multiple national medals, including winning the British Under 16 boys Circuit Race Championships in 2013, 2014 & 2016, and the U16 boys Mountainbike Championships in 2016.
+ERC Youth members have collected multiple national medals, including winning the British U16 boys' cyclo-cross championship in 2023, the U16 Boys' Circuit Race Championships in 2013, 2014 & 2016, and the U16 boys Mountain-bike Championships in 2016.
 Some of our club members have even gone on to join the British Olympic Development Academy Programme.

 But . . . .